ataraxao/drex/Cooperative_Wealth_Agreement.md

 ### 6.2 Independent Administrator Not a Fact Finder
 The Independent Administrator shall not adjudicate misconduct and shall act only upon a facially valid final arbitration award or court order.

+### 6.3 Restitution for Intentional Dissipation Not Prevented by Controls
+Notwithstanding Section 4.7 and Section 1.9(b), if a final arbitration award determines that a Party engaged in **intentional misappropriation, fraud, embezzlement, or intentional bypass** of the control structure contemplated by this Agreement and such conduct **caused dissipation of Vehicle Account assets and the dissipation was not prevented by the account controls** (including due to Custodian Constraints or implementation failure), then the arbitrator may award **restitution** against the liable Party **from that Party’s separate property** in an amount equal to the **net dissipated value**, plus **reasonable arbitration costs**, and, if the arbitrator finds bad faith, **reasonable attorneys’ fees**, to the maximum extent permitted by law.

+For avoidance of doubt, this Section 6.3 applies only to intentional misconduct resulting in dissipation not prevented by the controls, and does not create any general recourse for ordinary disputes, market losses, or discretionary funding decisions.

 ---